lpietan/GenoMLizer/README.md

 bash install.sh

 ```
-With the install, example files will be downloaded to test the installation.
+With the installation, example files will be downloaded to test the setup.
 These files are used in the [Tutorial](#tutorial) below.
-If the above commands do not intall or GenoMLizer is not functioning propperly, check the following requirments.
+If the above commands do not install GenoMLizer correctly or it is not functioning properly, check the following requirements.
 They may need to be updated or installed manually depending on your system.
 ```

 Python >= 3.9